Topological dynamics of cosine maps: Introduction

-\textbf{Acknowledgements.} I am very grateful to Lasse Rempe-Gillen for his guidance and support, as well as providing computer-generated pictures, see Figures 2-5.
-I also thank Dave Sixsmith and David Martí-Pete for much helpful feedback.
+\textbf{Acknowledgements.} I am very grateful to Lasse Rempe for his guidance and support, as well as for providing computer-generated pictures, see Figures 2-5.
+I also thank Dave Sixsmith, David Martí-Pete and the referee for much helpful feedback.